 All of these ingredients have been examined in previous studies to investigate possible trends in the $L(H\alpha)/L(FUV)$ ratio, but primarily in the context of more massive star-forming systems than typical of our Local Volume sample.
-The effects of uncertainties in the stellar evolution tracks and model atmospheres, non-solar metallicities, non-constant SFHs, leakage of ionizing photons, departures from Case B recombination, dust attenuation, stochasticity in the formation of high-mass stars, and finally, variations in the IMF have all been considered (e.g., Buat et al. 1987, 2002; Buat 1992; Sullivan et al. 2000, 2004; Bell & Kennicutt 2001; Iglesias-Paramo et al. 2004; Salim et al. 2007) and have been recently revisited by Meurer et al. (2009).
-More mundane measurement systematics such as photometric aperture mismatches between the FUV and H α data have also been considered23 (e.g., Sullivan et al. 2000).
-We re-evaluate these issues in the context of our dwarf-dominated sample, and tackle those which are more straightforward to examine first.
+The effects of uncertainties in the stellar evolution tracks and model atmospheres, non-solar metallicities, non-constant SFHs, leakage of ionizing photons, departures from Case B recombination, dust attenuation, stochasticity in the formation of high-mass stars, and finally, variations in the IMF have all been considered (e.g., Buat et al. 1987; Buat 1992; Sullivan et al. 2000; Bell & Kennicutt 2001; Buat et al. 2002; Iglesias-Paramo et al. 2004; Sullivan et al. 2004; Salim et al. 2007) and have been recently revisited by Meurer et al. (2009).
+More mundane measurement systematics such as photometric aperture mismatches between the FUV and H $\alpha$ data have also been considered (e.g., Sullivan et al. 2000).
+We re-evaluate these issues in the context of our dwarf-dominated sample, and tackle the ones which are more straightforward to examine first.